Minnie the Minx: Rivalries and friendships

 Minnie has had a problem with many of her neighbours.
 One example is a baby called Delilah, who had a snob of a mother.
 She got Minnie plenty of punishments, including extra baths.
 Minnie defeated her by tricking her into eating a frighteningly hot curry and embarrassing her mother.
 The mother had just entered Delilah in a baby contest.
 The curry effect on Delilah happened at the time her boastful mother had arranged for a journalist to take her photo.
 Her mother was similar to another mother called "Mrs Proudpants" who was boasting about her baby who she said was sure to win the contest, just like Delilah's mother.
 She also appears to have a small rivalry with The Bash Street Kids, as shown in feature-length strips drawn by Mike Pearse.
 However, she seems to be on friendly terms with the female member, Toots.

 Minnie, like most characters, is depicted as a loner; however, she is shown to have a friendship with Dennis the Menace and Roger the Dodger, often seen teaming up with them in crossovers and occasionally with them in the background.
-Some strips have even hinted at her having a crush on Dennis and a flash-forward in the Beano Annual of 2006 revealed Dennis and Minnie eventually get married, though the canonicity of this story is debatable and the two have yet to pursue a romantic interest in one another in the regular strips.
+Some strips have even hinted at her having a crush on Dennis and a flash-forward in the Beano Annual of 2006 revealed that Dennis and Minnie eventually get married, though the canonicity of this story is debatable and the two have yet to pursue a romantic interest in one another in the regular strips.
 This was retconned however, as the two of them are now cousins.

 Other characters in the strip

 Minnie's family

 Like most DC Thomson characters, Minnie's parents are not normally mentioned by name and are referred to simply as Minnie's dad and Minnie's mum.
 However, in issue 2258 (dated 26 October 1985), her dad reveals that his name is 'Victor'.
-In a later issue, one of his work colleagues addresses him as 'Mr Minx'.
-In the Beano Videostars it is said by his boss that Minnie's Dad's name is George.
-In one issue Dennis' Dad calls him Malcom.
-Whether any of these names can be considered "official" is unclear.
+In a later issue, one of his colleagues addresses him as 'Mr Minx'.
+In the Beano Videostars, his boss says that Minnie's Dad's name is George.
+In one issue, Dennis' Dad calls him Malcom.
+Whether any of these names can be considered 'official' is unclear.
 As of 2021, the Beano website states that her parents are named Darren and Vicky Makepeace, and that Vicky is the older sister of Sandra Menace, making Dennis and Minnie cousins.

 Chester is Minnie's pet cat.
 Chester has occasionally been seen in separate strips alongside fellow feline Beano characters Dodgecat (Roger the Dodger's pet cat) and Winston (from the Bash Street Kids).